MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/powerapps-checker/rules/web/avoid-loadtheme.md

 # `avoid-loadtheme`

 `loadTheme` is a way to provide a theme in global (and only global) scope, which will affect your entire application.
-It's recommended to replace it with `ThemeProvider`.
+We recommend that you replace `loadTheme` with `ThemeProvider`.
 That way, your application consistently has one way of providing a theme.

 ## Recommendation